PLA Team

 As an instructional leader, Mrs. White committed herself to creating a school atmosphere where students, faculty members, parents and community stakeholders felt connected, welcome, and an intricate part of students’ learning experiences.
 Her open-door policy, coupled with effective communication skills fostered partnerships with and among students, parents and educators, thus leading to high student engagement and achievement.

 Mrs. White is a New Jersey native.
 After attending public schools in Florida and New Jersey, she graduated with honors from Park College with a Bachelor of Science degree in social psychology.
-In 2005 Mrs. White obtained her masters in school administration from East Carolina University.
-She is currently pursuing her licensed professional counseling certification with Liberty University while simultaneously supporting the East Carolina University Pirate Leadership Academy faculty and students as the program coordinator.
+In 2005 Mrs. White obtained her Masters in School Administration from East Carolina University.
+She is currently pursuing her doctorate in Educational Leadership through Liberty University while simultaneously supporting the East Carolina University Pirate Leadership Academy faculty and Principal Fellows as a leadership coach.